CompassSecurity/pipeleak/readme.md

 ### Additional Features

-Filter the scanned projects by using the `--search` flag and provide a search query string.

-Filter the scanned projects by using the `--owned` flag to only process projects owned by you.

-Filter the scanned projects by using the `--member` flag to only process projects you are a member of.

-Limit the scanned nr of jobs by using the `--job-limit` flag.

 `shodan` command: use the Shodan command to identify gitlab instances that might allow for anyone to register. this command assumes a JSON file from a Shodan export. example query: `product:"GitLab Self-Managed"`

-`runners` command: Identify all (shared) runners which are available globally or through a group where the user has at least developer access.
+`runners` command: Identify (shared) runners which are available globally or through a group where the user has at least developer access.

 `register` command: Best effort automation to register a new user on an instance.